Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Summary

 \item These results support the idea that variations in $\alpha_{\mathrm{CO}}$ can occur on sub-kpc scales with changes of up to an order of magnitude, as observed in the Milky Way \citep{blitz1985} and centers of barred galaxies \citep{teng22, teng23}, and $\alpha_{\mathrm{CO}}$ is not solely determined by large-scale galactic environments (e.g., bar versus disk) or metallicity.

 \end{itemize}

 In summary, we have explored two possible scenarios to explain the extreme outliers in CO-PAH relation.
 While the elevated CO velocity dispersion may suggest changes in CO emissivity as the driver of the enhanced CO-to-PAH ratios, this interpretation requires confirmation through deep observations of CO isotopologues and multi-transitions that can directly constrain variations in optical depth and excitation.
-Future JWST IFU observations targeting additional PAH bands and shock tracers, along with measurements of H$\mathrm{_2}$ lines, will be crucial to distinguish between these scenarios.
+Future JWST IFU observations targeting additional PAH bands, [FeII] shock tracers, Hydrogen recombination lines, and H$\mathrm{_2}$ rotational and rovibrational lines, will help constrain the physical conditions of the PAHs, identify shocks which can destroy PAHs, and map the warm molecular gas, thereby distinguishing whether the CO emission is enhanced by the local environment.

 \facilities{JWST, VLT/MUSE, ALMA}

 \software{Astropy \citep{astropy:2013, astropy:2018, astropy:2022}, Matplotlib \citep{Hunter07}, SciPy \citep{scipy}, seaborn \citep{seaborn}, pandas \citep{pandas}}